MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 At Microsoft, we're committed to providing our customers with the highest level of security.
 One of the most effective security measures available to them is Microsoft Entra multifactor authentication (MFA).
 [Research by Microsoft](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW166lD) shows that MFA can block more than 99.2% of account compromise attacks.

-To better protect identities, Microsoft plans to enforce best-in-class standards for user and application authentication and authorization.
-Starting in 2024, we'll enforce mandatory MFA for all Azure sign-in attempts.
+That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
 For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
 This topic covers which applications are affected and how to prepare for mandatory MFA.

 ## Scope of enforcement